Understanding coronavirus and Parkinson’s

 Shielding measures for people who are extremely vulnerable

-On 22 March 2020, the government announced that they were introducing more rigorous shielding measures for 1.8 million people in the UK who are classed as extremely vulnerable.
+Strict shielding measures for people in the UK who are classed as extremely vulnerable were introduced in March.
 These people are at very high risk of severe illness and hospital admission from coronavirus (COVID-19) because of an underlying health condition.
 Guidance on what puts someone at higher risk from coronavirus has also been published by the NHS.

-If you have other conditions or health issues, as well as Parkinson’s, that put you at extremely high risk, you will have received a letter from the NHS advising you to shield yourself.
-These letters started to arrive on Tuesday (24 March 2020).
-If you received one, it’s important to follow the shielding guidance.
+If you have conditions or health issues, as well as Parkinson’s, that put you at extremely high risk, you will have received a letter or text message from the NHS advising you to shield yourself.
+If you received one, it’s important to continue to follow the shielding guidance.
 If you have questions or concerns, you can call your GP.